 The Program Committee is putting a lot of energy and enthusiasm into the tracks this year.
 Having more speakers and shorter breaks was a popular change for last year that will be carried forward this year.
-The five tracks cover a wide range of topics targeted for testers, managers, developers and other quality software professionals.
+The six tracks cover a wide range of topics targeted for testers, managers, developers and other quality software professionals.
 Thinking in terms of these tracks may help focus topics for proposals:

 Maybe a topic raised at work gathered some interest?